Union Bridge, Aberdeen 1807

 George Hunter 1780-1868

 George was John’s twin brother and the Scottish Censuses of the 19th Century give us a good insight into his life.
 He became a farmer of twenty-four acres and lived well into his eighties.
 The 18th of June, 1849, was a very special day in his long life.
 Now in his 70th year, he became a father.
 He had married Barbara Stephen, born in 1813, daughter of David and Janet Stephen from Skene, a farming community a few miles west of Aberdeen.
 She was thirty-three years younger than George.
 Whether he had previously been married or had children, I don’t know but his brother, Alexander had fathered twelve children by this time, so this was a momentous day for George and of course for Barbara.
-Their many nephews and neices had a new cousin!
+Their many nephews and nieces had a new cousin!

-Christian Hunter 1811
+Christine Hunter 1811